ljay79/opsworks-vm/README.md

 Packer templates for AWS OpsWorks
 =================================

-This repository contains a [Packer](https://www.packer.io) templates for Ubuntu pre-loaded with the `opsworks-agent` software utilized by Amazon Web Services, allowing [OpsWorks](http://aws.amazon.com/opsworks/) stacks to be virtualized for local testing and development.
+This repository contains a [Packer](https://www.packer.io) templates for Ubuntu and CentOS 7 pre-loaded with the `opsworks-agent` software utilized by Amazon Web Services, allowing [OpsWorks](http://aws.amazon.com/opsworks/) stacks to be virtualized for local testing and development.